6 Common Air Conditioner Smells Explained and How to Fix the Problem

 How to Repair It

-Inspect your filter first.
-If you haven’t put in a new one within the last three months and can’t see light through it, it’s time to replace it.
-If that doesn’t solve the issue, call Farnell Mechanical, Inc. at 334-524-2458.
+Check your filter first.
+If you haven’t replaced it within the last three months and can’t see light through it, you should replace it.
+If that doesn’t fix the problem, reach Farnell Mechanical, Inc. at 334-524-2458.

 5. Air Conditioner Smells Like Burning Plastic